-\Income is based on recipient and spouse both disabled; includes GST/HST credit, Ontario Trillium Benefit, and, Climate Action Incentive Payment.
+Income is based on Ontario Disability Support Program basic allowance and maximum shelter allowance for two disabled people; includes GST/HST credit, Ontario Trillium Benefit, and, Climate Action Incentive Payment.

 These scenarios focus on households with social assistance as their main source of income.
-However, 48% of households experiencing food insecurity in Ontario have income from employment as their main source of income.
-This shows that current minimum wage rates, and/or lack of stable work hours, put lower income earners at risk for food insecurity.
+However, 59% of households experiencing food insecurity in Ontario have income from employment as their main source of income.1 This shows that current minimum wage rates, and/or lack of stable work hours, put lower income earners at risk for food insecurity.